blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 As well as addressing these existing shortcomings, this RFC seeks to:

-3.  define a constrained type system that is able to describe any JSON structure and linking between entity definitions
+3.  define a constrained type system that is able to describe any JSON structure
+4.  refine the current way of defining links between entities, encapsulating the approach within the type system

 ## Types